-Sustainability indicators assess the extent to which environmental or social characteristics promoted environmental or social characteristics promoted by the financial product are met.
+Sustainability indicators assess the extent to which environmental or social characteristics promoted by the financial product are met.
 ESG criteria are integrated into the financial management of the Sub-Fund based on scores calculated by the management company and applied across the entire portfolio.